Ingrown Toenail & Toenail Fungus Treatment in Des Moines, Mason City, and Pella

 What is the best treatment for toenail fungus?

 When it comes to toenail fungus treatment options there is no “one-size-fits-all solution.”
 Your doctor will choose the best toenail fungus treatment based on the severity of your unique condition.
 If you are in the early stages of infection, oral or topical medications may be all you need.
 However, individuals experiencing more severe symptoms may require surgery.
 This is why it is important that you contact your doctor as soon as you start noticing signs of infection.
 Oral antifungal medications often prove to be effective, eliminating infections entirely.
 Depending on your case we strongly suggest this toenail fungus treatment option to begin with as the majority of our patients are left satisfied with the effects.

 Trust the Foot & Ankle Experts at East Village Foot & Ankle Surgeons

-Our foot and ankle specialists in Des Moines and Mason City are proud to use industry-leading technology and procedures to treat your condition, ensuring you experience the best outcome possible.
+Our foot and ankle specialists in Des Moines, Mason City, and Pella are proud to use industry-leading technology and procedures to treat your condition, ensuring you experience the best outcome possible.
 Find out which treatment option is best for your ingrown toenail or toenail fungus infection.
 Schedule an appointment today, or call our Iowa ankle surgeons with any questions related to these conditions.
 As Iowa’s leading podiatrist, we offer a higher standard of foot and ankle care so you can get back to your active lifestyle and pain-free living.